-Similar with Malaysia practice, in Indonesia, there is also court-annexed mediation (Karen Mills, Rininta Ayunina and Dioputra Ilham Oepangat, 2021).
-The Law No. 30 of 1999 on Arbitration and Alternative Dispute Resolution (ADR Law), which was revised in 2011, explains court-annexed mediation in Indonesia and the process is thoroughly explained in Supreme Court Regulation No. 1 of 2016 on Mediation in Court Procedure (SC Regulation on Mediation).
+Similar to Malaysian practice, in Indonesia, there is also court-annexed mediation (Mills, Ayunina & Doputra Ilham Oepangat, 2021).
+Law No. 30 of 1999 on Arbitration and Alternative Dispute Resolution (ADR Law), which was revised in 2011, explains court-annexed mediation in Indonesia and the process is thoroughly explained in Supreme Court Regulation No. 1 of 2016 on Mediation in Court Procedure (SC Regulation on Mediation).
 In some situations, like civil and business disputes, court-annexed mediation is required.
-The process of court-annexed mediation is explained as below.
+The process of court-annexed mediation is explained below.
 Before starting the trial, the judge may order the parties to mediate.
 The parties have the option of accepting mediation or rejecting it.
-The court will appoint a mediator if the parties consent to it.
-The mediator may be a judge, another court-appointed mediator, or a mediator from a private mediation organisation.
+The court would appoint a mediator if the parties consented to it.
+The mediator may be a judge, another courtappointed mediator, or a mediator from a private mediation organisation.
 If the parties are unable to agree on a mediator, the court will choose one from a list of approved mediators maintained by each court.
 If the mediation takes place on the court's grounds with a mediator the court provides, it is free.
 If the issue cannot be settled within 30 days, the court must only hear the case (extendable).
 Court-annexed mediation has been a component of Indonesia's legislative framework since 2003.
-In an effort to resuscitate the musyawarah spirit that had been lacking in court dispute resolution, the Supreme Court enacted the decree(Tumpa, H. A, 2008).
-In an effort to revive the Indonesian civil procedure law, which requires judges to emphasise resolving conflicts amicably, courtannexed mediation was introduced.
+In an effort to resuscitate the musyawarah spirit that had been lacking in court dispute resolution, the Supreme Court enacted the decree (Tumpa, H. A, 2008).
+In an effort to revive the Indonesian civil procedure law, which requires judges to emphasise resolving conflicts amicably, court-annexed mediation was introduced.
 It also sought to address the issues of widespread judicial corruption and litigation backlogs.

-Formulation of agreement in mediation
+Formulation of Agreement in Mediation

-In Malaysia, any results from a successful mediation must be made in writing called as "Consent Judgement" and must be signed by all parties (Clement & Co., 2022).
+In Malaysia, any results from a successful mediation must be made in writing called "Consent Judgement" and must be signed by all parties (Clement & Co., 2022).
 The judge will make the agreement based on the settlement agreement's agreed-upon conditions.
-If the mediation is unsuccessful, the parties may pursue their own legal options in Court or through arbitration.
+If the mediation is unsuccessful, the parties may pursue their legal options in Court or through arbitration.
 This is very different from a trial when a judge makes the decision and the parties are obligated by the verdict.
 The settlement agreement's conditions are legally binding and enforceable between the parties, and in the event of a breach, the defaulting party may be held liable.